ey92/notes/1101/1101notes.md

 	- 1) born with blank slate, form habits from observations
 	- 2) language is an innate ability like walking
 	- 1st hyp can't be completely correct - learning language from scratch is too difficult
-	- 2nd hyp too extreme inccorrect, or else everyone would speak the same language
+	- 2nd hyp too extreme incorrect, or else everyone would speak the same language
 - research suggests that there is a lot of built-in knowledge in process of language learning
 	- controversy over how much is built-in
 	- how much innate knowledge is specific to language (as opposed to acceptation of other systems)